-Despite comprising an estimated 3.8% of the adult U.S. population, LGBT people are overrepresented in the criminal justice system.
-They are frequently targeted by and vulnerable to increased criminalization and abuse by law enforcement.
+LGBTQ people, especially LGBTQ people of color, are overrepresented in the criminal and juvenile justice systems.
+LGBTQ people are frequently targeted by and vulnerable to increased criminalization and abuse by law enforcement.
 They regularly experience assault and violence in correctional settings.
-And they face extraordinary challenges to rebuilding their lives upon release from the system, both because of their criminal record and because they are LGBT.
+And they face extraordinary challenges to rebuilding their lives upon release from the system, both because of their criminal record and because they are LGBTQ.

-To illustrate the real impact of these failures in the criminal justice system, the series highlights personal stories of LGBT people impacted by the criminal justice system and spotlights innovative programs, initiatives, and organizations from around the country.
+The “Unjust” series, released in partnership with leading LGBTQ and criminal justice reform organizations, highlights personal stories of LGBTQ people impacted by the criminal justice system and spotlights innovative programs, initiatives, and organizations from around the country.

 September 2016 - Discrimination and a lack of cultural competency in probation, parole, and re-entry programs mean LGBT people who have been incarcerated may not receive the assistance they need.
 This graphic gives an overview of the issues facing LGBT people during reentry.